Organisations we support

 Tanzania – The Dorobo Fund

 The Dorobo Fund supports and funds many grassroots efforts that promote social, ecological and economical sustainable growth in Tanzania.
 These initiatives are carried out by the Ujamaa Community Resource Team.
+They are a dedicated team initiated by a local safari operator.
+The Dorobo Fund have made stunning achievements over many years in economically good times and well as hard times.

 Tanzania – Tuungane Project